AlirieGray/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Evan met the Unicorn King who granted him magic powers.
 Then Gary Gygax shows up on a bronze dragon and lays waste to the zoo.
+The Unicorn King informs Evan that it is his duty to defeat Gary Gygax and restore balance to the zoo.
 With his new magic powers, Evan helps the Unicorn King defeat Gary Gygax and slay his dragon.
+Then all is well, and Evan rebuilds the zoo to rule it with an iron fist until the end of his days.
 The end.

 ## Cast